IIIF/api/source/presentation/4.0/model.md

 ### scope
 {: #scope}

 The scope of a Specific Resource is the context in which it should be interpreted, viewed, or used.
 For the purposes of IIIF, it is a pointer to one or more resources that are intended to be used by the client for the user to view or interact with the resource.
 In a Scene, this would typically be an instance of a Camera that should be activated and selected to set up the correct viewpoint.
-There are no specific expectations around other classes currently.
+This specification does not establish specific expectations for references to other classes.

 The value _MUST_ be an array of JSON objects.